 Final Thoughts: The Good News

 While you can’t drink for 6 hours, and preferably 2 days, after Botox, waiting is worth it!
-After abstaining from alcohol for a short period of time, you can expect a reduction in wrinkles with none of the unpleasant alcohol-related side effects.
+After abstaining from alcohol for a short time, you can expect a reduction in wrinkles with none of the unpleasant alcohol-related side effects.
 Fantastic results and alcohol don’t mix well together!